tychosoft/moderncli/FEATURES.md

 ## atomics.hpp

-Atomic / lockfree data structures and features.
+Atomic types and lockfree data structures and features.
+This includes lockfree stack and buffer implimentations which perhaps something like C# ConcurrentStack and ConcurrentQueue.

 ## bignum.hpp